 Translation

-In 2017, I was accepted to (and received a Katharine Bakeless Nason scholarship to attend) the Bread Loaf Translators Conference, where I participated in Christopher Merrill’s poetry translation workshop.
+In 2017, I was accepted to the Bread Loaf Translators Conference, where I participated in Christopher Merrill’s poetry translation workshop.
 That experience was pivotal for me: not only did I learn valuable skills that I could apply to the translation of my own poetry, but I left with a desire to translate other poets’ work as well.
 I have always felt that being bilingual is a gift, and I am excited to be able to use my gift to benefit other poets, and world literature as a whole.

 After Bread Loaf, I decided that my goal as a translator is to translate the work of Latin American poets (preferably female) from countries affected by adverse economic policies, such as Venezuela, Ecuador, and Bolivia.
-Because of my personal ties to the region, I knew that if there were any poets writing about the realities of life in those countries, I wanted to translate them.
-These are underrepresented voices whose work needs to be heard on a much larger stage, and translating their poetry into English can make that possible.
+Because of my personal ties to the region, I knew that if there were any poets writing about the realities of life in those countries, I wanted to read and translate them.
+My mission as a translator is to shine a light on underrepresented voices whose work needs to be heard on a much larger stage, and translating their poetry into English can make that possible.

-Six months into my search, I found Oriette D’Angelo’s (Caracas, 1990) poetry— and was immediately captivated.
-In 2022 I finished translating her award-winning debut collection, “Cardiopatías (Monte Avila, 2016)” and am currently looking for a publisher.
+Six months into my search, I came across Oriette D’Angelo’s (Caracas, 1990) poetry— and was immediately captivated.
+In 2022, I finished translating her award-winning debut collection, “Cardiopatías (Monte Avila, 2016)” and in March 2024 my translation was published as “Homeland of Swarms” in a bilingual edition by coimpress.
+In early 2025, “Homeland of Swarms” was shortlisted for the 2025 PEN Award for Poetry in Translation, and named the winner of the Florida Book Awards Bronze Medal in Poetry.

-Below you’ll find a list of all of my translations of Oriette D’Angelo’s poems that have been published in literary magazines.
+Below you’ll find a list of several of my translations of Oriette D’Angelo’s poems that have been published in literary magazines.

 Published Translations: